Market Timing vs Time in the Market

 This is known as the “behavior gap”.
 Author Carl Richards states, “We’re wired to avoid pain and pursue pleasure and security.
 It feels right to sell when everyone around us is scared and buy when everyone feels great.
 It may feel right – but it’s not rational.”.

 Market timing easily plays on our emotions in a way that overrides dispassionate and serious investment analysis.
-If the reasons for your belief in a stock change, then it is important to be willing to change your investments.
+If there is a change in the fundamental reasons for you to believe in a stock, it is important to be willing to adjust your investments.
 However, market timing easily tempts us to jump out too early or stay in too long.

 3